W4DYE-W4GCE Remote Station

 east of the Mountain Road plant.
 These hams plus one other,

-who I cannot recall, were the station control operators.
+whom I cannot recall, were the station control operators.
 Addendum January 2024: Based on information on page 101 of the December 2023 QST the other ham must have been Jim Hall, W4TVI.

 Warren worked in Manufacturing and later in Specialty Sales.
 George was a Design Engineer in Military Communications and later in Personal and Portable Engineering.